-Star Wars Rebels: Weekend’s episode calls Season 4 into Question
+‘Star Wars Rebels’: Weekend’s Episode Calls Season 4 Into Question

 “It just feels right.
 Everything she’s learned and grown through, and everything she’s overcome, especially in those two episodes, I think dictates that she has to continue to deal with this.”

 Filoni goes on to point out, as the recapper also did, that it would be out of character for Sabine to just leave with the crew of the Ghost after essentially sparking, as Nerdist put it, a “state of civil war” on her home planet.
-She’s grown too much since season one for that to be reasonable.
+She’s grown too much since Season 1 for that to be reasonable.

 Of course, Nerdist wasn’t the only outlet graced by comment from the Star Wars Rebels showrunner.
 He also spoke to ComicBook, though this time it was on the much-debated subject of whether the show would continue into a fourth season.

-Filoni was very tight-lipped about it, despite, as ComicBook pointed out, Season 4 would be in production as we speak if it exists.
-What he did say was somewhat cryptic:
+Filoni was very tight-lipped about it, despite, as ComicBook pointed out, the fact that Season 4 would be in production as we speak if it exists.
+What he did say was somewhat cryptic.

 “I want to make sure that we take the audience in these Star Wars stories, I think, on this really, I hope, interesting and entertaining journey, and I want them to feel that they get a complete payoff for it, and that it’s the story that we intended.”